dentremor/Software-Defined-Infrastrucure/doku.md

 The result is a huge list of file which all belongs to the following path: `/usr/share/doc/apache2-doc/manual/`

 5. In the last task we want to host our documentation on our web server.
-But first we need to convert our .md to valid .html, which can be done with the pandoc package:
+But first we need to convert our .md to valid .html, which can be done with the Pandoc package:

 ```
 $ docker run -v "${PWD}:/data:z" pandoc/latex doku.md --number-sections --toc --toc-depth=6 --katex --self-contained -t html5 -o index.html
 ```

-We want to store the index.html later in `home/sdidoc` so we need to create this directory:
+We want to store the index.html later in `home/sdidoc`, so we need to create this directory:

 ```
 $ cd /home